-Hearthstone's Hall of Fame is a big part of the game's formats.
+The Hall of Fame is an important part of Hearthstone.

-It contains some of the most powerful and popular cards from the game's history—and is used by Blizzard to encourage innovation and development in deck building for classes that have become stagnant.
+It contains some of the most powerful and popular cards from the game’s history.
+It’s also used by Blizzard to encourage innovation and development in deck building for classes that have become stagnant.

 In the Standard and Wild formats, the Classic set is evergreen.
 But some of those Classic cards became popular enough for Blizzard to move them into the Wild format.
 The developer created the Hall of Fame set for that purpose—to bring together cards from other sets that weren’t expansions but needed to be moved into Wild.

-Here are the cards in Hearthstone's Hall of Fame set.
+Here are all of the cards in Hearthstone‘s Hall of Fame set.